-Charity Hospital.
-(2) University of Buffalo Institute of Trauma and Trauma-Informed Care to continue organizational assessments at Mercy Hospital of Buffalo, Kenmore Mercy Hospital and Sisters of Charity Hospital.
-Trainings for staff to start at a minimum of one hospital site.
-(3) This will require funding in the \$20,000-\$30,000 range annually.
-(4) Additional financial resources as determined in year 2019 of plan.
+Buffalo Institute of Trauma and Trauma-Informed Care to conduct organizational assessments at Mercy Hospital of Buffalo, Kenmore Mercy Hospital, and Sisters of Charity Hospital.
+This will require funding in the \$20,000-\$30,000 range annually.
+(3) Other financial and associate resources as determined necessary.

-Kenmore Mercy Hospital Project 6: Improve Access to Care for Buffalo's Homeless Population
+Mercy Hospital of Buffalo Project 6: Improve Access to Care for Buffalo's Homeless Population